Skip to content

 df_status Description

-No Data Recovered ok If data stops reporting and then resumes, it is judged as recovered.
+No Data Recover ok Data stops being reported and then resumes, judged as recovered.

 Further Reading